 Often, reconstructive surgery is used to repair a progressive deformity like a bunion or hammertoes.
 But it’s just as useful for things like chronic ankle instability or end-stage arthritis.

 A variety of techniques can be employed to achieve the desired results, depending on what specific problem you’re experiencing and even what kind of lifestyle you want to live after your surgery.

-For example, reconstructive surgery can involve cutting and realigning bones (osteotomy), repairing or even transferring connective tissues like ligaments and tendons, fusing joints that have become aggressively arthritic, replacing joints with artificial ones, and more.
+For example, reconstructive surgery can involve cutting and realigning bones (osteotomy), repairing or even transferring connective tissues like ligaments and tendons, fusing joints that have become aggressively arthritic, and replacing joints with artificial ones, and more.

 Is Reconstructive Surgery Right For Me?

-One of the biggest reasons to pursue a reconstructive surgery if you have a qualifying condition is that it keeps you safe.
+One of the biggest reasons to pursue reconstructive surgery if you have a qualifying condition is that it keeps you safe.

 Almost every condition that can be treated with reconstructive surgery—bunions, hammertoes, flat feet, Charcot foot, unstable ankles, end-stage arthritis, etc.—is progressive in nature.
 In other words: it will not get better on its own.
 It will only get worse until you do something about it.

 And as that condition gets worse, it starts to impact your life more and more—and in different ways, too.
 It’s not just that you might experience more pain or have more trouble fitting into your shoes.
 You might also, in time, develop many other problems: